section-engineering-education/engineering-education/content/articles/integrating-chart-js-in-django/index.md

-Chart.js is an open-source HTML5 based javascript chart and renders in HTML5 canvas.
-It basically helps in visualizing data using javascript.
+Chart.js is an open-source HTML5 based JavaScript chart and renders in HTML5 canvas.
+With Chart.js, you can visualize the data using several plots like line, bar, scatter and so on.

 There several libraries out there for data visualization, such as [Django Highcharts](https://github.com/ernestoarbitrio/django-highcharts) and [Plotly.js](https://plotly.com/javascript/).

 Why Chart.js?

 Chart.js is quite flexible and easy to setup.
-Plus you get to choose from about eight different chart types.
+Plus, you get to choose from about eight different chart types.

-In this tutorial, we'll be looking at how to integrate Chart.js in Django by creating a simple project.
+In this tutorial, we'll be looking at how to integrate Chart.js in Django by building a simple project.

 ### Prerequisites
 To follow along with this tutorial, you'll need [Python3](https://www.python.org/downloads/) installed on your machine.

 A little understanding of Django would help the reader to follow along better.

 To understand more about Django, it is recommended to read these articles on [Django CRUD APIs](/engineering-education/django-crud-api/) and [Django API documentation](/engineering-education/django-api-documentation/).

 ### Table of contents
 1. [Creating and setting up a new Django project](#creating-and-setting-up-a-new-django-project)